tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 * Provide a  help center that details how to perform common tasks within the system or troubleshoot issues.

 ### Consistency and Standards
-* UI consistency so that it eases the new users experience on the application.
+ * UI consistency so that it eases the new users experience on the application
-* Offer always a good quality standard that meets the users expectations.
+ * Offer always a good quality standard that meets the users expectations

-## Reliability
-(fill this)

 ## Performance

 _Evaluates the performance requirements of the software, namely: response time, start-up time, recovery time, memory consumption, CPU usage, load capacity and application availability._

+_Performance requirements of the software:_
+* _(i) response time:_
+* _(ii) CPU usage:_
+* _(iii) memory consumption:_

+### (i)
+_Our application's performance is optimized to achieve swift response times, ensuring seamless task allocation among workers and preventing any delays in maintenance procedures._

+### (ii)
+_With a minimal CPU footprint, the application can run efficiently on any device, catering to a diverse user base._

+### (iii)
+_Those managing the database will require ample memory capacity to store extensive information, while regular users can seamlessly utilize the application without significant memory demands._

 ## Supportability